xbach/docs/trezor-faq/eshop.rst

 My package didn't arrive yet.
 What can be the reason?
 -----------------------------------------------------

 As we mentioned before we never postpone the shipping without prior customer notification.
 If there is a delay even before the actual shipping, it might be caused by providing insufficient information required by the shipping company.
-In such case our Customer Support team contacted you and requested the missing information already.
+In such case, our Customer Support team contacted you and requested the missing information already.

-After leaving the contry of origin, the parcel travels to foreign country where it is accepted at customs.
+After leaving the country of origin, the parcel travels to the foreign country where it is accepted at customs.
 This is where most of the delays actually happen and it is unfortunate because the delivery will appear in the customer's post tracking system only after it is released by the customs.
 For example, we have one delivery which was held by US customs office for nearly 6 weeks.

-In rare cases, usually when chosing standard shipping, your package may not arrive at all.
+In rare cases, usually, when choosing standard shipping, your package may not arrive at all.
 It is very unfortunate but it can happen occasionally.
-In such case we consider it as a **lost package** and we start the **investigation**.
+In such case, we consider it as a **lost package** and we start the **investigation**.

 How do I recognize my package got lost?
 ---------------------------------------

-Investigation can be initiated if your package meets at least one of the following criterias:
+The investigation can be initiated if your package meets at least one of the following criteria:

 - if package does not leave country of origin according to it's tracking in 10 days
 - if package does not appear on foreign tracking in 21 days